Online Colleges in Vermont

 For Vermont students who are already balancing a career and family, the rigors of college can be especially challenging.
 Online learning provides a convenient alternative that can fit around their existing schedules.

-At the community college level, Community College of Vermont (CCV) can choose from more than 300 courses each semester in areas like art and design, computer information systems, biology, humanities, social sciences and more.
+At the community college level, students at Community College of Vermont (CCV) can choose from more than 300 courses each semester in areas like art and design, computer information systems, biology, humanities, social sciences and more.
 Most CCV students take at least one online course, and many complete their degree programs entirely online.

 Scholarships and Financial Aid in Vermont

-If you’re planning pursue a degree from a college or university in Vermont, the first step is to complete the Free Application for Federal Student Aid (FAFSA).
+If you’re planning to pursue a degree from a college or university in Vermont, the first step is to complete the Free Application for Federal Student Aid (FAFSA).